photoprism/photoprism-docs/docs/index.md

 You're welcome to play with our demo at [demo.photoprism.org](https://demo.photoprism.org).
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-Step-by-step installation instructions can be found on [docs.photoprism.org](getting-started/index.md) - all you need is a Web browser and Docker to run the server.
+Step-by-step installation instructions can be found in [Getting Started](getting-started/index.md) - all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.

 Next, you'll have to [index or import](user-guide/library/import-vs-index.md)